-Apple’s Human Interface Guidelines states that the hand cursor should be used when “the content is a URL link”.
-W3C User Interface Guidelines says the same thing again with “The cursor is a pointer that indicates a link”.
+Apple’s Human Interface Guidelines says the hand cursor should be used when “the content is a URL link”.
+W3C User Interface Guidelines says the same thing again with “The cursor is a pointer that indicates a link.”

-The hand (and often underlined text) signifies a link.
+The pointer (and often underlined text) signifies a link.
 Links are not buttons.
 Links came along with the web.
-To help users understand that they’re different, they’re given the hand cursor.
+To help users understand that they're different, they're given the pointer cursor.
 It serves as an extra clue.
 Here’s why:

 - Clicking a link opens a web page or resource.

 - (On desktop) I can right-click on a link and do many things (that I can’t do with a button).
 Open in new tab/window, save a link, copy address, add to reading list, bookmark it and more.

 - (On mobile devices) I can tap and hold on a link and get a similar context menu, like the previous point.

 - A link also tells me that I am just going somewhere else.
 I am not modifying any data or making changes in anyway (like a button is likely to do).